dsarov/MGAP/README.md

 <i>MGAP workflow</i>

 MGAP performs assemblies on paired-end Illumina FASTQ reads, either in phred +33 or phred +64 quality score format.
-MGAP cannot be used for single-end data, or for platforms other than Illumina.
+MGAP cannot be used on single-end data, or for NGS data generated on platforms other than Illumina.

 To achieve high-quality assemblies, MGAP incorporates the following programs into its workflow:
 - Trimmomatic